 Disclaimer

 Things change.
 Technologies improve.
-What is discussed in this episode is correct as of end 2024 or early 2025.
+What is discussed in this episode is correct as of time of episode release.

 Support the show